Heidi Montag Reveals Whether Lauren Conrad Congratulated Her On Her Pregnancy

 If you've been hoping that Heidi Montag and Lauren Conrad would eventually put their differences aside and become friends again, don't hold your breath.
 In an interview with E!
-News this week, Heidi said that Lauren didn't congratulate her on her pregnancy.
+News on Wednesday, Heidi said that Lauren didn't congratulate her on her pregnancy.

 "Obviously, I didn't hear from Lauren, but I wasn't expecting to," Heidi said of her former Hills co-star during an appearance on E!'s daytime show, Daily Pop.